-Even though this song was never a top Country hit Lewis manages to pull every last drop of truth out of this song and makes it sound so appealing.
+Even though this song was never a top Country hit Lewis manages to pull every last drop of truth out of this song and make it sound so appealing.

-And I wonder how many of those old country "Roadhouses" still have this song on their Juke boxes today?
+And I wonder how many of those old country "Roadhouses" still have this song on their juke box today?

 I always believed Lewis was not given the credit he surely deserved for helping to break down barriers between country and rock-n-roll.

-In spite of the demands to only play his old hits in concerts, Jerry Lee turned to country in the late sixties and this allowed him the freedom to record whatever kinds of music he wanted.
+In spite of the demands to only play old hits at concerts, Jerry Lee turned to country in the late sixties and this allowed him the freedom to record whatever kinds of music he wanted.